General aviation in the United Kingdom: Activities

 The GA sector operates a range of aircraft, including balloons and airships, gliders, hang gliders, paragliders, microlights, gyrocopters, helicopters, amateur built and mass-produced light aircraft, ex-military aircraft, and business jets.
 Flights can be broadly categorised as public transport, aerial work, and private flying, the first two of which are commercial activities.

 Commercial operations

 General aviation includes a variety of remunerated activities.
 Corporate aviation uses company-owned aircraft to transport employees and clients, and aircraft can be chartered for personal travel.
 Aircraft used in these operations include business jets, helicopters, and twin piston-engine aeroplanes carrying between six and ten people.
 An example of this type of operation is the transport by helicopter of spectators to the British Formula One grand prix at Silverstone.
 This involves so many flights that, according to Cranfield Aviation Services, on race day the heliport is temporarily the world's busiest airport.
-Aerial work is a small but important component of the commercial GA sector, characterised in its simplest form as remunerated non-transport activities, such as surveying, crop spraying, and emergency services work (air ambulance and police).
+Aerial work is a small but important component of the commercial GA sector, characterised in its simplest form as remunerated non-transport activities, such as surveying, crop spraying, and emergency services work (air ambulance and police aviation).